typhonius/acquia_cli/README.md

 ## Pre-installation
 1. Ensure that you have downloaded the Drush site aliases for Acquia.
 1. Copy the `example.acquiacli.yml` file to your project root and name it `acquiacli.yml`.
-1. Add your Acquia email address and password to the `acquiacli.yml` file.
+1. Add your Acquia email address to the `acquiacli.yml` file.
+1. Add either your [CloudAPI private key](https://accounts.acquia.com/account/security) (preferred) or Acquia password to the `acquiacli.yml` file.

 Alternatively, run `./bin/acquiacli setup` (or `./vendor/bin/acquiacli setup` when used as a dependency in another project) which will ask for your credentials and automatically create this file.